-The map above (created in 1814) shows Poland’s pre-1772 boundaries with colored sections that highlight which countries had dominion over Polish lands after the Partitions: pink for Prussia, green for Austria and yellow for Russia.
-In addition to providing the boundaries of each partition, this detailed map also provides clues about how each partition classified the newly acquired land.
+The map above (created in 1814) shows Poland’s pre-1772 boundaries.
+The colored sections highlight which countries had dominion over Polish lands after the Partitions.
+Pink indicates Prussian holdings, green for Austrian and yellow for Russian.
+In addition to providing the boundaries of each partition, this detailed map also contains clues about how each partition classified the newly acquired land.
 For example, the Prussian partition distinguishes between East Prussia (the area along the Gulf of Dantzig), and West Prussia (the area between Prussia and East Prussia).

 Knowing which partition your ancestor’s town resided in is crucial for finding records.
 The government ruling each partition (Prussia/Germany, Austria-Hungary and Russia) was responsible for creating and storing records.
 Record availability, format, coverage and even language will vary based on which country was in charge.
 You can find more Partitions of Poland maps on websites such as David Rumsey.

 Gazetteers will help you identify the name of your ancestor’s hometown, plus how that name changed over time.
 FamilySearch.org has an excellent collection of Polish gazetteers.
 Check these out to determine which Partition your ancestor’s town became part of.